pypa/packaging.python.org/source/index.rst

 Get started
 ===========

+Thinking about shipping a new Python library or application?
+Start with :doc:`overview`.

-Essential tools and concepts for working with the Python packaging ecosystem are covered in our :doc:`tutorials/index` section:
+Essential tools and concepts for working within the Python development ecosystem are covered in our :doc:`tutorials/index` section:

 * to learn how to install packages, see the :doc:`tutorial on installing packages <tutorials/installing-packages>`.